NMillard/learnings/java/java-basics.md

 - `?`: Unbounded - all types
 - `? extends AType`: upper bounded.
 Refers to subtypes of `AType`.
 - `? super AType`: lower bounded.
 Refers to supertypes of `AType`.

+## Thread dumps

+A thread dump is essentially just text that represents the runtime state of a program at a specific point in time.
+Thread dumps are also referred to as Snapshots.

+This means, the thread dump contains all the call stacks of all threads being tracked by the JVM.